Dhii/normalization-helper-base/README.md

 - [`NormalizeIntCapableTrait`][NormalizeIntCapableTrait] - Normalize a number representation into an integer.
 - [`NormalizeIterableCapableTrait`][NormalizeIterableCapableTrait] - Normalize a value to something iterable.
 - [`NormalizeStringCapableTrait`][NormalizeStringCapableTrait] - Normalize a string representation into a string.
+- [`NormalizeStringableCapableTrait`] - Normalize a value to something that can be converted to string in a meaningful way.

 [Dhii]: https://github.com/Dhii/dhii